How to Register a Trademark in Canada

 Is Trademark Registration Necessary?

 Trademark registration isn't strictly necessary.
-Using a trademark for a certain period of time establishes your ownership of the trademark through common law and gives you certain trademark rights.
+Using an unregistered trademark for a certain period of time establishes your ownership of the trademark through common law and gives you certain trademark rights.
 However, these rights are quite limited compared to the rights of a registered trademark owner.
-If your trademark is not registered, your trademark rights are limited to the geographic area where the trademark has been used, and you will have to prove ownership of your trademark to the court.
+If your trademark is not registered, your rights are limited to the geographic area where the trademark has been used, and you will have to prove ownership of your trademark to the court.

-Trademark registration is, of course, evidence of your ownership of the trademark, so if there ever is a dispute about your trademark, the burden of proof is on the challenger.
-And Canadian trademark registration can be used to claim priority in registering the trademark in foreign countries.
+Trademark registration is, of course, evidence of ownership, so if there is ever a dispute about your trademark, the burden of proof is on the challenger.
+Further, Canadian trademark registration can be used to claim priority in registering the trademark in foreign countries.

 The Trademark Registration Procedure